-The waveform sampling front end is preferable, including a preamplifier and a shaper as the analog front-end (AFE), a waveform sampling ADC operating at ≥ 20 MSPS, a dedicated digital signal processing (DSP) and zero-suppression unit and a de-randomize event buffer for each channel.
-To satisfy the stringent requirements on the integration and the power consumption, a front-end ASIC will be developed in advanced 65nm CMOS process.
-The key specifications of the front-end ASIC are summarized in Table 4.4 as follow.
+20 MSPS, a dedicated digital signal processors (DSP) and zero-suppression unit, and a de-randomize event buffer for each channel.
+To satisfy the stringent requirements on the integration and the power consumption, a front-end Application Specific Integrated Circuits (ASIC) will be developed in 65 nm CMOS process.
+The key specifications of the front-end ASIC are summarized in Table 4.4.

-CMOS scales down in favor of digital circuits regarding power and density.
-The power consumption of the DSP circuits reported in Ref.
-[27] was 4mW/ch in a 130nm process and could be reduced by a factor of at least two by migrating the same design to 65nm.
-However, this is not the equivalent of the analog circuits.
-The design strategy for the frontend ASIC is to keep the analog part as simple as possible.
-The block diagram of the analog front-end and the successive approximation (SAR) ADC are shown in Figure 4.11 and Figure 4.12, respectively.
-The CR-RC shaper and the SAR ADC instead of pipeline ADC will be used for their simplicity in analog circuits and hence the higher power efficiency, hence the development of the low power front-end ASIC is essential.
+The power consumption of CMOS digital circuits decreases with the reduction of the feature size, while the density of the circuitry increases.
+Digital circuits usually use minimum sized transistors, hence part of the ADC, digital filter, control logics and data buffer dimensions will be reduced by 1/4 when migrating the same design from a 130 nm to 65 nm process.
+The power consumption is also reduced since it is proportional to the gate capacitance of the transistor.
+Therefore, the 4 mW/ch power consumption of the DSP circuits in the 130 nm process reported in Ref.
+[27] can be reduced by a factor of at least two by migrating the same design to 65 nm.
+For the analog circuitry, the transistor size is determined by performance factors, including noise, dynamic range, and bandwidth, hence the power consumption does not benefit from the smaller feature size of the 65 nm process.
+In this case, the development of a low-power analog front-end, with a design strategy to keep it as simple as possible, is essential.
+The block diagram of the analog front-end and the Successive Approximation Register (SAR) ADC are shown in Figures 4.11 and 4.12, respectively.
+The CR-RC shaper and the SAR ADC instead of a pipeline ADC will be used for their simplicity in analog circuits and hence the higher power-efficiency.

 Dedicated digital filters will be applied to the continuously digitized input signals to suppress the pedestal perturbations caused by the non-ideal effects such as temperature variation and environmental disturbance.
-Then the data will be compressed by only storing the data packets above a programmable threshold with a specified number of pre- and post-samples.
+The data will then be compressed by only storing the data packets above a programmable threshold with a specified number of pre- and post-samples.
 A data head will be added to each packet with its timestamp and other information for reconstruction afterward.
 The buffered data are readout through high-speed serial links to the DAQ system.
 The front-end electronics can support both external trigger and self-trigger mode.